Stephen O. Murray: Career

 His work included studies in sociolinguistics, history of social sciences (anthropology, sociology, linguistics), and extensive publications on the historical and cross-cultural social organizations of homosexuality.
 His main areas of fieldwork were in North America United States Mexico, Canada, and Taiwan (with his partner Keelung Hong).
 He also co-edited books on homosexualities in sub-Saharan Africa and across the Islamic world with Will Roscoe.

 With Regna Darnell, he co-edited the monographic series "Critical Studies in the History of Anthropology" for the University of Nebraska Press.
 He worked for more than a decade in public health with California county health departments and also wrote on public health issues, particularly in regard to HIV/AIDS.

-He held positions on the editorial boards of several social science journals including the Journal of Homosexuality and the Histories of Anthropology Annual, and was a contributor to the online encyclopedia of gay, lesbian, bisexual, transgender and queer culture, GLBTQ and other reference volumes.
+He held positions on the editorial boards of several social science journals including the Journal of Homosexuality and the Histories of Anthropology Annual.
+From 2003 to 2005, he contributed articles to glbtq: An encyclopedia of gay, lesbian, bisexual, transgender, and queer culture.
+He also contributed to other reference volumes.
 He was a regular contributor at epinions.com and associatedcontent.com.

-Stephen Murray died in San Francisco, California on August 27, 2019 of complications of a B-cell lymphoma.
+Stephen Murray died in San Francisco, California, on August 27, 2019, of complications of a B-cell lymphoma.